j6k4m8/wallaby/README.md

 # wallaby 🦘

+A centralized, single landing-spot for logs from multiple parallel jobs.

+Imagine:

 You have a bunch of jobs running on a cluster.
 You want to collect output from all of them, but writing to files is a pain, and writing to a database requires schema design and config.

 ---